UN agency warns of looming global water crisis | english.lokmat.com

 UN agency warns of looming global water crisis

-The World Meteorological Organization (WMO), a specialised agency of the United Nations (UN), warned on Tuesday that climate change increases the global risk of water-related hazards like floods and droughts, and the number of people affected by water scarcity is also expected to soar.
+Geneva, Oct 6 The World Meteorological Organization (WMO), a specialised agency of the United Nations (UN), has warned that climate change increases the global risk of water-related hazards like floods and droughts, and the number of people affected by water scarcity is also expected to soar.

-In its new report entitled "The State of Climate Services 2021: Water," the WMO says that 3.6 billion people globally had inadequate access to water at least one month per year in 2018, and by 2050 this number is expected to exceed five billion.
+In its new report entitled "The State of Climate Services 2021: Water," the WMO said on Tuesday that 3.6 billion people globally had inadequate access to water at least one month per year in 2018, and by 2050 this number is expected to exceed five billion, Xinhua news agency reported.

-"The situation is worsening by the fact that only 0.5 per cent of water on Earth is useable and available freshwater," the report said.
+"The situation is worsening by the fact that only 0.5 percent of water on the Earth is useable and available freshwater," the report says.

 The WMO's data show that water-related hazards have increased in frequency over the past 20 years.
 Since 2000, flood-related disasters have risen by 134 per cent compared with the two previous decades, while during the same period the number and duration of droughts also increased by 29 per cent.